If you purchase an independently reviewed item through our site, we earn an affiliate commission. Read our affiliate disclosure.

 - At the pressure plate, there is a screw.
 It runs the distance from the middle of the pressure plate to the T-shaped handle.
 On the pressure plate, it goes into a hole in the middle of the plate.
 Lead the screw until some tightness is felt.
 The handle should also be aligned well with the screw.

 - Rotate the T-shaped handle of the honey pres.
 Most honey presses require clockwise rotary motion.
 Rotating the handle results in the screw pressing on the middle of the pressure plate.
-The pressure plate then transfers the pressure to honeycomb in the basket.
+The pressure plate then transfers the pressure to the honeycomb in the basket.
 Honey begins flowing out of the honeycomb and sieve as the comb is crushed under pressure.

 Cleaning a Honey Press

 After pressing honey, you should clean the honey press, which involves removing stuck bits of wax and honey.
 If left, they make the device quite dirty.
-They can also encourage bacteria and fungi growing on them.
+They can also encourage bacteria and fungi to grow on them.
 Microbial growth on the press can affect the next crop of honey if the press is not cleaned before use.
 The crop of honey is ruined and the loss can be injurious to the continuity of the beekeeping operation.
 Honey that is in the open can also attract insects.
 Some of the attracted insects may predate on nearby beehives and bees.
 If some of them are honeybees, they can rob nearby honey bee colonies.

 Good hygiene in beekeeping keeps the quality of beehive products out of question.
 Quality often determines the price that your beehive products will fetch.
 The highest quality products get the best prices.
 Clean beekeeping equipment and other beekeeping management practices help keep the good quality of beehive products.
 Equipment such as honey presses that are used only at some time periods in the year, should be cleaned before and after use.
 They should also be kept covered so that dust does not settle on them.
 Cleaning also helps the equipment last longer and perform at its best.

-You can use warm water and some food safe detergent to clean the honey press.
+You can use warm water and some food-safe detergent to clean the honey press.
 When washed using some detergent, proper rinsing with clean water is needed.
 For detailed cleaning, honey presses are made to be easily dissembled so you can clean all parts properly.
 Contrary to some sources, you should not boil honey in the press to make it flow out better.
 Some heating can be done but it ruins honey when it exceeds 1040 F (400 C).
 Nutrients in the honey get destroyed when subject to high temperatures.

 Best Honey Presses for Extraction